Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 TREASURE

-The tapestry depicts [[Strahd]]'s father, King Barov, lead­ ing his fearsome knights into.glorious battle.
-The tap­ estry weighs 10 pounds arid ·is· worth 750 gp intact.
-If it becomesdamageifwhileiiith_ eparty'spossession,itis worthless unless mende,d.
+The tapestry depicts [[Strahd]]'s father, King Barov, leading his fearsome knights into.glorious battle.
+The tapestry weighs 10 pounds arid is worth 750 gp intact.
+If it becomes damaged while in the party's possession it is worthless unless mended.

 K84.
 CATACOMBS
+_____
 Buried deep beneath the �eep of Ravenloft lie ancient catacombs, with arched ceilings supported by wide, hol­ low columns that double as crypts.
 Cobwebs hang limp in the musty air.
 A thick fog clings to the Acor, which is covered in putrid waste.
 The black ceiling is moving.
+_____
 The catacombs fill an area roughly 110 feet east to west by 180 feet north to south, and the floor is covered in several inches of bat guano.
 The catacombs are made up of 10-foot-wide arched walkways running between 10-foot-square crypts, which serve as pillars that sup­ port the 20-foot-high ceiling.
 The area has five means of entry and exit:

 Thedooradjacenttocrypt1(connecting with area K81)